-An ACH credit, often called ACH deposit or direct deposit, is a payment that's "pushed" from one bank account to another using a U.S. banking network known as the Automated Clearing House Network (ACH network).
+An ACH credit, often called an ACH deposit or direct deposit, is a payment "pushed" from one bank account to another using a US banking network known as the Automated Clearing House Network (ACH network).

 In addition to paychecks, ACH credits can also include government benefits, refunds, or withdrawals from payment services like Venmo.

-ACH debits are commonly used for recurring payments like electric bills and mortgage payments.
-The person making the payments gets the convenience of having their bills automatically paid from their checking account every month.
-The company receiving the payments saves money on manually processing payments.
+ACH debits are commonly used for recurring payments like electric bills and mortgages.
+The payer gets the convenience of automatic payments from their checking account every month, and the receiver doesn't need to process manual payments.

 How do ACH credits work?

 Each person or business has to authorize the funds transfer.
-This includes both the party making the payment and the party receiving the money.
-You can't move money to or from someone else's bank account without their formal permission.
+This includes the party making the ACH payment and the party receiving the money.
+You can only move money to or from someone else's bank account with their permission.
 In addition, many authorization forms allow the payer to take money back if they send too much in error.

 Who uses ACH credits?

 Businesses use ACH credits to deposit paychecks and benefits for workers.
 They also pay recurring bills and send one-time payments with B2B ACH transfers.
 Using ACH saves time and is more secure than sending paper checks.

 Typically, consumers can only initiate ACH credits online transfers to their bank accounts.
 For example, someone might use ACH credit transfers when sending money from a checking account to a savings account at another bank.